| Conflict of Interest

 professional judgment and result in actions or choices that conflict with the

+best interest of the company.
 Relatives - parents, siblings, children, spouses, grandparents, aunts,

 uncles, nieces, nephews, first cousins, in-laws, or step-relations.